 Day Cruises on the Steamboat Concordia

-Last year (2106) the Navigazione Laghi completed the restoration of the steamboat Concordia and put the boat into regular service on the lake.
+In 2016 the Navigazione Laghi completed the restoration of the steamboat Concordia and put the boat into regular service on the lake.
 In addition, they offered so-called Apericena evenings just around the first section of the lake going up as far as Villa Pliniana.
 View the two sets of photos on this site, one focussing on the renovation work of the steamboat and the other recording one of the ‘Apericena’ mini-cruises.

 Civenna and Xtreme Jungle Raider Parks